muratk3n/thirdwave/en/tweets/2019/week37.md

 A good theory should surprise us; it means that whoever invented it was doing their job.
 But when an observation surprises us, theorists worry.
-No observation in the last thirty years has been more upsetting than the discovery of the dark energy in 1998"
+No observation in the last thirty years has been more upsetting than the discovery of the dark energy in 1998" -- Smolin

 *2019-9-7 18:38:16*